nimbleapproach/Accessability-Scanning-Tool/docs/PROJECT_OVERVIEW.md

 *   **`AnalysisOrchestrator`:** Specialized orchestrator for accessibility analysis operations, managing parallel processing, tool coordination, and analysis result aggregation.
 *   **`ReportGenerationOrchestrator`:** Specialized orchestrator for report generation operations, managing database storage, PDF generation, and report metadata.
 *   **`MetricsCalculator`:** Utility class for calculating performance metrics, compliance statistics, and violation patterns from analysis results.
-*   **`Component System`:** Shared TypeScript components (Header, ScanOptions, ProgressSection, ResultsSection, ErrorSection, Footer, WebInterface) used by both web interface and Storybook for consistent UI and testing.
+*   **`Component System`:** Shared TypeScript components (Header, ScanOptions, ProgressSection, ResultsSection, ErrorSection, Footer, WebInterface, LandingPage, FullSiteScanPage, SinglePageScanPage, ReportsPage) used by both web interface and Storybook for consistent UI and testing.
 *   **Test Runners (`AxeTestRunner`, `Pa11yTestRunner`):** Execute accessibility tests using their respective tools and collect the results.
 *   **`ViolationProcessor`:** Processes raw violation data from the test runners, normalises it, and enriches it with additional information like screenshots and remediation advice.
 *   **`PageAnalyzer`:** Analyses the structure and content of a web page to provide context for the accessibility report.